MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/faqs-m365-chat.md

 ---
 title: FAQ about Dynamics 365 Field Service Plugin for Microsoft Copilot (preview)
-description: This FAQ provides information about the AI technology used in the Dynamics 365 Field Service Plugin for Microsoft Copilot (preview), along with key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 11/28/2023 ms.custom:
+description: This FAQ provides information about the AI technology used in the Dynamics 365 Field Service Plugin for Microsoft Copilot (preview). ms.date: 11/28/2023 ms.custom:
   - responsible-ai-faqs